AdaCore/spark2014/lrm/source/packages.rst

 State Refinement
 ~~~~~~~~~~~~~~~~

-A ``state_name`` declared by an Abstract State aspect in the specification of a
+A ``state_name`` declared by an Abstract_State aspect in the specification of a
 package denotes an abstraction representing all or part of its hidden state.
 The
-declaration must be completed in the package body by a Refined State aspect.
+declaration must be completed in the package body by a Refined_State aspect.
 The
-Refined_State aspect defines a *refinement* for each ``state_name`` which
+Refined_State aspect defines a *refinement* for each ``state_name``.
+The
-denotes the variables and subordinate state abstractions are represented by the
+refinement denotes the variables and subordinate state abstractions represented
-``state_name`` and are known as its *constituents*.
+by the ``state_name`` and these are known as its *constituents*.

+Constituents of each ``state_name`` have to be initialized consistently
+with that of their representative ``state_name`` as determined by its denotation
+or absence in the Initializes aspect of the package.

+A subprogram may have an *abstract view* and a *refined view*.
+The abstract
+view is a subprogram declaration in the visible part of a package where a
+subprogram may refer to private types and state abstractions whose details are
-In the body of a package the constituents of the refined ``state_name``, the
+not visible.
+A refined view of a subprogram is the body or body stub of the
-*refined view*, have to be used rather than the *abstract view* of the
-``state_name``.
-Refined Global, Depends, Pre and Post aspects are provided to
-express the refined view.
+subprogram in the package body whose visible part declares its abstract view.

-In the refined view the constituents of each ``state_name`` has to be
+In a refined view a subprogram has visibility of the full type declarations of
-initialized consistently with their appearance or omission from the Initializes
+any private types declared by the enclosing package and visibilty of the
-aspect of the package.
+refinements of state abstractions declared by the package.
+Refined Global,
+Depends, Pre and Post aspects are provided to express the contracts of a refined
+view of a subprogram.

 Refined State Aspect
 ~~~~~~~~~~~~~~~~~~~~